DiogoZdev/DiogoZdev/README.md

 ## Work Experience:
 I **currently** work as a Full-Stack Developer at Bankme, where I've been involved in a variety of projects, including developing a new customer dashboard.
-I've been working with TypeScript, Angular2+, NestJS and Docker among other technologies.
+I've been working with TypeScript, Angular2+, ReactJS, NextJS, NestJS and Docker among other technologies.

 **2021 - 2022**: I worked as a Full-Stack Developer at Maptriz Smart City, where I was involved in a city management project, developing a new functionalities and caring for the responsive layout.
 I worked with TypeScript, Angular2+, Java, Spring and other technologies.